heroku/heroku-buildpack-mcp-auth-proxy/README.md

 ### Auth Proxy Base URL

-Set the base URL for the auth proxy to the public-facing https hostname of the Heroku app.
+Set the base URL for the auth proxy to the public-facing HTTPS hostname of the Heroku app.
 The base URL is self-referential in auth flow redirect URIs.
 If you plan to deploy the app, use a [custom domain name](https://devcenter.heroku.com/articles/custom-domains).

 ```bash
 heroku config:set \